 Hope you enjoyed!
 Let me know if you did in the comments section.

-Thanks, and as always: Happy writing!Follow me to stay up to date with my writing tips/advice, schedule updates, special offers, prize giveaways, and writing-based competitions.
+Thanks, and as always: Happy writing!Follow us to stay up to date with our writing tips/advice, schedule updates, special offers, prize giveaways, and writing-based competitions.
 Got any questions/inquiries?
 Hit that little email icon and send them over.